 - Make them feel them feel enthusiastic about how their role/input can make a difference

-Those of you of an age will remember the joy of getting a 'mixed tape' as a present from a friend or partner.
-It was a playlist of songs, each chosen because it meant something to you.
+Those of you with a penchant for ‘vintage’ will understand the joy of getting a 'mixtape' as a gift from a friend or partner.
+A playlist of songs, each chosen because it means something to you.
 In the same way, a good onboarding experience should be tailored to the needs of the learner.
 What is essential information for one new hire may be irrelevant for another in a different role.
-Everyone may need to learn about the company history and values, but do they all need to know the procurement process?
+Everyone needs to learn about the company history and values, but do they all need to know the procurement process?
 Or more importantly, do they need to know about it during their first few days or weeks of employment?

 Only teach what's useful and essential; don't overwhelm new employees with irrelevant or 'nice to know' information.
-To achieve this, you need to need to find out all you can about the learners/new employees.
+To achieve this, you need to need to find out all you can about them.
 What roles will they be performing in the company?
 What information do they need to know to do that?
 Also try to allow some flexibility and autonomy for learners to dip in and out of the course.
-Make it mobile-responsive to allow learners study at a time and place that suits them.
+Learning doesn't always happen at a desk, so how can you help those employees with mobile roles?

 Don't reinvent the wheel if you don't need to.
 Many companies have lots of useful information on their website or intranet that you can reuse, e.g. an animation or company video, or link to common resources like company history or organisation charts.

 Probably the most useful and memorable thing you can provide a new employee is good advice from someone who knows.
-Existing employees have an insight into the company and working life at that company that can't be gleaned from reading a website.
-Tap into this resource by including stories or short video clips from colleagues who have 'been there and done that,' be it to illustrate best practice learned from years of experience, or to preach a cautionary tale of 'the time it all went wrong for me!'
-It is also a good idea to include a welcome message at the start from a key person or people within the organisation and finish with a 'good luck' or reassuring message.
+Existing employees have an insight into working life at the company that can't be gleaned from reading a website.
+Tap into this resource by including stories or short video clips from colleagues who have 'been there and done that,' be it to illustrate best practice learned from years of experience, or to preach a cautionary tale of 'the time it all went wrong for me!'.
+It is also a good idea to include a welcome message at the start from a key person within the organisation and finish with a 'good luck' or reassuring message.

-One particular example of this that has worked well – set up a ‘Treasure hunt’ where new employees have to interview and ask certain questions to selected employees.
+One particular example of this that has worked well – set up a ‘Scavenger hunt’ where new team members have to interview and ask certain questions to selected employees.
 The winner of this game is the best answers in the shortest time.
 This encourages all sorts of engagement and makes it easy for new employees to get to know existing staff.
 The questions need to be relatively open and not just black or white answers.
 For example:

-- Find someone in this organisation who has been here more than 10 years and ask them to summarise the changes
+- Find someone in this organisation who has been here more than 10 years and ask them how it has changed in that time

-- Find someone who manages the xyz function and ask how they became qualified for that role
+- Find someone who manages the ‘X’ function and ask how them about how they contribute to company strategy and success

 Are you onboard with eLearning?